cncf/tag-security/README.md

 ### Slack governance

-Refer to the [slack governance document](slack.md) for details on slack channels and posting to the channels.
+Refer to the [Contributor Documentation] for details on slack channels and posting to the channels.

 ## Meeting times